iamsomraj/Rock-Paper-Scissors-JS-Game/README.md

 2. Working with the console
 3. Implementing arrow functions
 4. Using Math.random() to generate random number
-5. Understanding default arguments in fu
+5. Understanding default arguments in functions

 ## Developer